fujaba/fulibFx/docs/tutorial/data-flow.md

 ## From parents to children

+As components are usually used to split up functionality of controllers into smaller parts, e.g. for displaying certain parts of the view in a reusable way, the need to receive data.
+This section covers different ways of sending data from a controller to its child components.

 ### Parameters

 The simplest method is using the `@Param` annotation, which can be employed when displaying a controller with the `show()` or `initAndRender()` methods.
 This annotation can also bind various properties, making the data flow responsive to changes.